-Pan de Pascua is a traditional Chilean cake that is eaten during the end-of-year holidays, particularly at Christmas.
-Inspired by gingerbread, this rich cake is flavored with cinnamon, cloves, and nutmeg, and loaded with dried fruits and nuts.
-This gluten-free version allows you to savor all the warmth and aromas of this emblematic dessert without giving up a suitable diet.
-Soft and delicious, Pan de Pascua is perfect for sharing the Chilean holiday spirit.
+Pan de Pascua is a traditional Chilean cake enjoyed during the holiday season, especially at Christmas.
+Inspired by gingerbread, this rich cake is flavored with cinnamon, cloves, and nutmeg, and is packed with dried fruit and nuts.
+This gluten-free version allows you to savor all the warmth and aromas of this iconic dessert without compromising on a healthy diet.
+Moist and indulgent, Pan de Pascua is perfect for sharing the Chilean holiday spirit.

 Ingredients